Guide to the

 Evaluating the performance of buffer investments – did the fund deliver?

-The Buffer Strategy is designed to target a specific level of protection – and uses the contractual certainty of options to that end.
+The Target Buffer Strategy is designed to target a specific level of protection – and uses the contractual certainty of options to that end.
 The actual performance of each buffer investment is contingent on the product design and the expertise of the portfolio management team running the strategy.
 There are a number of potential issues that can lead to slippage, such as distributions, dividends, poor tax management, etc.

-Reviewing the performance of buffer investments that have completed their outcome period compared to the performance of the reference asset and relative to the stated investment objective can give investors a sense of the prowess of the Fund manager.
+Reviewing the performance of buffer investments that have completed their outcome period compared to the performance of the reference asset and relative to the stated investment objective can give investors a sense of the prowess of the manager.

 Additional research & videos